triggermesh/docs/docs/targets/googlesheets.md

 1. Use the email from the `client_email` field within the JSON key file to share the GoogleSheets Sheet you want the Target to have access to.
 The **Notify people** checkbox should be unchecked.

-Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the Google API key as a secret.

 ### GoogleSheets Sheet ID

 In your browser, navigate to the GoogleSheets Sheet you want to use.
 You can find the Sheet ID in one of two ways: